 Esports can have a long learning curve and you’re probably late to the game already.
 You have to spend unnecessary amounts of time practicing things you’re already good at in order to practice something you’re not good at.

 The biggest benefit I see to hiring a coach is reducing the amount of time necessary to improve at your esport.
 Hiring a coach who is someone that is better and more experienced than you is an almost guaranteed way to improve quicker.
-An additional benefit is learning how to accept advice and critique, a skill that can be difficult for many people to develop.
+An additional benefit is learning how to accept advice and critique, a skill that can be difficult for many people to develop, I recommend signing up for Gamer Sensei’s coaching service.

 LEARN HOW TO ACCEPT CRITICISM AND FAME